slovely/TypeScriptDefinitionsGenerator/readme.md

  - TsGenWebApiMethods [Optional, default true] - Enter false to switch off generation of WebAPI methods (no `actions.ts` will be created).
  - TsGenUseDefaultServiceCaller [Optional, default true] - Enter false to prevent 'servicecaller'ts' being generated.
  - TsGenDebug [Optional, default false] - This is used to aid debugging the build.
 Enter true to be prompted to attach a debugger when building.
  - TsNamespaces [Optional] - Enter a list of namespaces for classes you want to generate even if they aren't references from WebAPI / SignalR hubs.
+Use '%%' as a wildcard (sorry, not very friendly - thank MSBuild!).

 ### Thanks